 Sarah, pictured above, gave me an example of her weaving in a lovely lined pouch made with fabric that she wove with sixteen shafts.
 Anita brought me a fabulous sword/beater cut from South American marblewood…so smooth and glossy, it feels wonderful in my hands.

 Last night Betty and I were invited for dinner at Carol and Jim’s home.
-Carol is the workshop coordinator for the guild and we listened to their exciting travel stories and saw pieces created by Carol using her handspun yarn…all kinds of fiber from rabbit to camel.
+We listened to their exciting travel stories and saw pieces created by Carol using her handspun yarn…all kinds of fiber from rabbit to camel.
 Carol and Jim have traveled the Silk Road from China through Uzbekistan and Kyrgyzstan…imagine how my ears pricked up at those names!
 I was even wearing the belt I wove based on the Kyrgyz yurt band.
-I got to see a fabulous felt piece that they bought there that has been edged with a band in the two-color simple warp float teachnique.
+I got to see a fabulous felt piece that they bought there that has been edged with a band in the two-color simple warp float technique.

 I try hard to keep up with happenings on the Ravelry group while I am on the road and there has been a bit of activity lately to report.
 Jentide has been weaving bands with Bedouin designs.
 She wove the shajarah motifs in double weave rather than in the traditional warp substitution technique.